-As a state with nearly seven million residents, Tennessee supports a robust dental insurance market with a variety of insurance companies competing against one another.
-The information below will help you quickly understand the key issues of Tennessee dental coverage and then you can compare dental quotes for plans in your area.
+As a state with nearly seven million residents, Tennessee supports a healthy market for dental insurance with a variety of insurance companies competing against one another.
+The information below will help you quickly understand the key issues of Tennessee dental coverage and then you can compare rates for plans in your area.
 Specifically, this article will:

 The scope of benefits observed in Tennessee dental insurance mirrors the benefit options seen in other states.
 Benefit designs range in coverage of preventive and basic dental services to comprehensive plans that include major dental care such as dental surgery and periodontal care.
 If you are searching for a dental plan that spans a wide range of benefits, consider using the below list of dental services as a tool to evaluate a plan's breadth of coverage.

 - Bi-annual (i.e. twice a year) oral exams, teeth cleaning and x-rays

 - Sealants and fluoride treatments

 - Traditional silver fillings and composite (white) fillings